The National Choir Competition 2025, with a competing choir performing on stage

 * We would encourage choirs to consider performing two contrasting pieces spanning both traditional and popular, but this is not mandatory.

-The overall winning Junior and Senior choirs will be awarded a place at our Young Supporters’ Concert at the Royal Albert Hall in November 2025.
+The overall winning Junior and Senior choirs have been awarded a place at our Young Supporters’ Concert at the Royal Albert Hall in November 2025.

 Children raising money for Barnardo's during the yearly Big Toddle event